rmello4d/TheSustainableDeveloper/brainandmind.md

 Next step is to explore some essential elements of our minds that impact energy consumption.

-First is 'language', the energy eater, the gas-guzzler.
+First is 'language',  the gas-guzzler.